Pylons/pyramid/docs/narr/views.rst

        return Response('OK')

-You don't need to always use :class:`pyramid.response.Response` to represent a response.  :mod:`pyramid` provides a range of different "exception" classes which can act as response objects too.
+You don't need to always use :class:`pyramid.response.Response` to represent a response.  :app:`Pyramid` provides a range of different "exception" classes which can act as response objects too.
 For example, an instance of the class :class:`pyramid.httpexceptions.HTTPFound` is also a valid response object (see :ref:`http_redirect`).
 A view can actually return any object that has the